-Eleven days driving though the pretty countryside of western France—what could be better?
-Start your trip in Paris—land of espresso, world-famous art, and the gilded halls of Versailles.
+Eleven days driving through the pretty countryside of western France—what could be better?
+Start your trip in Paris—the land of espresso, world-famous art, and the gilded halls of Versailles.
 Hit the road for the Loire Valley, where 300+ castles, each one lovelier than the last, await exploration.
-End with three days in Bordeaux for a visit to the market and tasting of Arcachon’s oysters.
+End with three days in Bordeaux for a visit to the market and tasting of Arcachon's oysters.

 France is the world's second-largest exporter of wine, but you can sample the bottles they keep for themselves on this 11-day itinerary.
 Start off in Paris, strolling the Palais Royal and covered markets, before you travel to the Loire Valley to relax under the vines where da Vinci spent the last years of his life.
 Then finish your trip in Bordeaux to compare the wines of the left and right river banks, just to make sure you've tried them all.

 View art in Paris, enjoy beaches in Normandy, and taste oysters in Bordeaux on this twelve-day road trip through western France.
 Spend four days in the City of Lights (with a day trip to see Versailles), then head to the Atlantic Coast for seafood and WWII history.
 End in Bordeaux, where the wine flows freely and the food is world-class.